 The Pen is a great showcase episode for Jerry’s parents who stole the show every time they appeared.
 It's a great example of how the show’s writers could take a simple idea and turn it into comedy gold.

 Season 3, Episode 6 (1991)

-Hands up who has forgotten, probably on more than one occasion, where they have parked their car in one of those popular multi-story car parks?
-Well that’s exactly what happens to the gang when they take a trip to the mall so Kramer can buy an air-con unit.
-As they search around the car park time passes and George worries he will be late to meet his parents to help celebrate their anniversary, Elaine worries about the well being of the goldfish she has just purchased, Jerry desperately needs to go the bathroom and Kramer’s arms tire of carrying the air-con unit box and he hides it in another parking space number he needs to remember.
+Hands up who's ever forgotten where they parked their car in a multi-storey car parks?
+Well, that’s exactly what happens to the gang when they take a trip to the mall so Kramer can buy an air-con unit.
+As they search the car park, George worries he'll be late to meet his parents to help celebrate their anniversary, Elaine worries about the well-being of her new goldfish, Jerry desperately needs to go the bathroom and Kramer gets tired of carrying the air-con box and hides it - in another parking space number he needs to remember.

-Again another great example of how well Seinfeld got the oddities and comedy out of everyday life and particular laugh out loud moments include Jerry and George getting arrested for urinating within the car park, and when the gang finally find the car their happiness is short lived as it fails to start.
+Again, this is a great example of how well Seinfeld portrayed the oddities and comedy of everyday life.
+Particular laugh out loud moments include Jerry and George getting arrested for urinating in the car park, and the gang's shortlived happiness at finding the car - which then fails to start.

 7. The Muffin Tops

 Season 8, Episode 21 (1997)